+Do you publicly disclose a list of all the research organizations that you fund?

+CC2.3e

+Do you fund any research organizations to produce or disseminate public work on climate change?

+CC2.3f

+Please describe the work and how it aligns with your own strategy on climate change

+CC2.3g

+Please provide details of the other engagement activities that you undertake

+CC2.3h

-I Do you publically disclose a list of all the research organizations that you fund?
-CC2.3e Do you fund any research organizations to produce or disseminate public work on climate change?
-CC2.3f Please describe the work and how it aligns with your own strategy on climate change CC2.3g Please provide details of the other engagement activities that you undertake , What processes do you have in place to ensure that all of your direct and indirect activities that influence policy are consistent with your overall climate change strategy?
-All our activities regarding influence on climate change policies are coordinated by and reported to the GHG Centre of excellence (COE).
+What processes do you have in place to ensure that all of your direct and indirect activities that influence policy are consistent with your overall climate change strategy?

+All our activities regarding influence on climate change policies are coordinated by and reported to the GHG Centre of excellence (COE), which leads the implementation of ICL's climate change strategy, as determined by ICL's management.
 The GHG COE members discuss these issues fluently, and common decisions are made and communicated internally on the corporation's position on different policy issues.

+CC2.3i

-Please explain why you do not engage with policy makers Further Information
+Please explain why you do not engage with policy makers

+Would your organization's board of directors support an international agreement between governments on climate change, which seeks to limit global temperature rise to under two degree Celsius from pre-industrial levels in line with IPCC scenarios such as RCP2.6?

+Please describe your board's position on what an effective agreement would mean for your organization and activities that you are undertaking to help deliver this agreement at the 2015 United Nations Climate Change Conference in Paris (COP 21)

 Note to question 2.2a: Ernst & Young has been facilitating the ERM program in ICL and supported us with methodology of identification of risks.
+Note to question 2.3: in addition to the engagements described in this section, and since late 2014, ICL has become a member company of the Cool Farm Alliance (CFA).
+The CFA is a non-profit collaboration between leading global companies from the food and fertilizer industries, and leading universities.
+The CFA's mission is to enable millions of growers globally to make more informed on-farm decisions that reduce their environmental impact.
+Focusing on greenhouse gases in the first phase, the Alliance provides the Cool Farm Tool (CFT) as a quantified web-based decision support tool that is credible and standardized.
+The CFT has already been tested and adopted by a range of multinational companies who are using it to work with their suppliers to measure, manage, and reduce GHG emissions in the effort to mitigate global climate change.
+Through its involvement in the CFA, ICL hopes to contribute from its accumulated experience in the carbon Footprinting field, and to further examine, together with the company's customers, the carbon intensity of ICL's various marketed fertilizers, in relation to both the production phase and the use phase.